 Rick Rude was a special, once-in-a-lifetime kind of wrestler.
 He went by the nickname "Ravishing" — and rightfully so.
-He had a solid moveset, great looks (pan to mesmerized woman licking her lips from the crowd), flashy attire, and unbridled arrogance with the in-ring skill to back it all up.
+He had a solid moveset, great looks, flashy attire, and unbridled arrogance with the in-ring skill to back it all up.
 He played hard in the ring but even harder out of it.
 This is his story.

 Did you know that this story is featured on The Pro Wrestling Stories Podcast?
 Hit play and follow along with the article below!